eddpeterson/theBucketList/Readme.md

 * Add unit test for title validation and add appropriate error handling in jquery rename functionality
 * Got test coverage > 95%
 * Jquery drag and drop testing
+* Remove forcing users to select frame and due date when adding a new todo.
+* Place new todo adding under each frame

 # TODO:

-# remove forcing users to select frame and due date when adding a new todo.
 # instead provide two different views
-- one when users can add new item and place it frame
-- other when user can drag and drop items on visible timescale
+* Provide timeline view for user to add todo.
+The idea of concentrating on current next 10 months and next 10+ years.

 ## Beautifying
 * Add blueprint css